Rosencrantz and Guildenstern Are Undead

 Rosencrantz and Guildenstern Are Undead is a 2009 American independent film written and directed by Jordan Galland.
 The film's title refers to a fictitious play-within-the-movie, which is a comic reinterpretation of Shakespeare’s Hamlet and its aftermath and whose title is a reference to the play Rosencrantz and Guildenstern Are Dead by Tom Stoppard.
-The cast includes Devon Aoki, John Ventimiglia, Kris Lemche, Ralph Macchio, Jeremy Sisto and Waris Ahluwalia.
-The film stars Jake Hoffman (son of Dustin Hoffman).
-An original musical score was composed and performed by Sean Lennon.
+Jake Hoffman stars and the cast includes Devon Aoki, John Ventimiglia, Kris Lemche, Ralph Macchio, Jeremy Sisto and Waris Ahluwalia.
+The score was composed and performed by Sean Lennon.

-Shooting began in late November 2007, and principal photography was completed on December 23, 2007.
+Shooting began in November 2007, and principal photography was completed on December 23, 2007.

-Plot summary
+Plot

-Julian Marsh (Jake Hoffman), an unemployed young lothario, is forced by his doctor dad (Chip Zien) to accept a job directing an off-Broadway play called Rosencrantz and Guildenstern Are Undead, which is described as a weird adaptation of Hamlet.
-The play has been written by a mysterious, pallid Romanian named Theo Horace (John Ventimiglia), a vampire who has just killed a young woman (Bijou Phillips).
-Unaware of the danger that surrounds Theo's play, Julian casts his best friend Vince (Kris Lemche) as Hamlet and uses his new job to impress his ex-girlfriend, Anna (Devon Aoki), an aspiring actress.
-To Julian's dismay, Anna has taken up with a shady businessman named Bobby Bianchi (Ralph Macchio), who has reputed ties to the Mafia.
+Unemployed young lothario Julian Marsh is forced by his doctor father to accept a job directing an off-Broadway play called Rosencrantz and Guildenstern Are Undead, which is described as a weird adaptation of Hamlet.
+The play has been written by mysterious, pallid Romanian Theo Horace, a vampire who has just killed a young woman.
+Unaware of the danger surrounding Theo's play, Julian casts his best friend Vince as Hamlet and uses his new job to impress his ex-girlfriend Anna, an aspiring actress.
+Anna has taken up with shady businessman Bobby Bianchi who has reputed ties to the Mafia.
 When Anna is cast as Ophelia, she slowly gets involved with Theo.
-The roles of Rosencrantz and Guildenstern in Theo's play are filled by Carlo (Carlos Velazquez) and Mickey (Mike Landry), two narcissistic actors as foolish as the characters they are cast to play.
+The roles of Rosencrantz and Guildenstern in Theo's play are filled by Carlo and Mickey, two narcissistic actors as foolish as their assigned characters.
 Opening night draws near and people begin to die.
-Two bumbling New York City detectives (Jeremy Sisto and Lou Carbonneau) chase suspects as the movie builds to its climactic sequence.
+Two bumbling New York City detectives chase suspects.